Chuzo Tamotzu: Early life

-Chuzo Tamotzu was born in the village of Toguchi on Amami Ōshima island in Japan.
+Chuzo Tamotzu was born in the village of Toguchi on Amami Ōshima island in Kagoshima Prefecture, Japan.
 He was raised by his father along with his sisters and older brother.
 After attending middle school, Tamotzu became interested in the oriental and occidental arts, which he pursued with the help of private tutors.
 He was also an adept dancer, and a skilled musician playing the Shakuhachi, a Japanese flute.
 At Senshu University in Tokyo he was educated in political economics for two years.
 In 1914, he decided to leave Japan to study oriental and European arts by traveling to China, Korea, India, Borneo, France, Belgium, England, and Holland, where he got a closer look to the work of the great masters by visiting the museums.

 Career

-Tamotzu moved to New York in 1920 to pursue his art career and resided there for twenty one years.
-He mastered the art techniques of Japanese Sumi ink, pastel chalk, oils, and tempura.
+Tamotzu moved to New York in 1920 to pursue his art career.
+While there he became a part of the art scene, befriending several other artists, such as Philip Evergood, Yasuo Kuniyoshi and John Sloan, and serving on the board of the Society of Independent Artists when Sloan became the society's president.
+He resided in New York for twenty one years.

+Tamotzu was a self taught artist, mastering the art techniques of Japanese Sumi ink, pastel chalk, oils, and tempura.
 Tamotzu continued his studies and began to gain reputation.
 He exhibited his work in Whitney Museum of American Art, the Pennsylvania Academy of Fine Arts, The Art Institute of Chicago, the Society of Independent Artists, and The American Contemporary Artists' Gallery.

+During the Great Depression, Tamotzu worked for the Public Works of Art Project in New York, but was denied participation in the Works Progress Administration because he was not an American citizen.